jp221123/Octree/README.md

 - Move the camera

 ## Demo and usage
-The usage can be found in the binary file.
+Once $n$ is entered, $n$ objects are randomly generated and they can move inside the big bounding box according to the user input.
+The detailed usage can be found in the binary file.

 ### Demo - big
 10,000 objects